FormidableLabs/nextjs-sanity-fe/appendix.md

 - **Http method**: POST
 - **Secret**: we have a secret set up so that we can authenticate the webhook requests to ensure they came from our Sanity instance.

-## Site pages

-### Home Page i.e. (`/`)

-The Home Page is enriched with data from multiple sources.
-Specifically, it displays the top products and categories within the site.

-When a Category or Product is created, updated, or deleted, a purge should be executed for the appropriate surrogate-key.

-### Category Listing Page i.e. `/categories`

-The Home and Categories Pages list Categories set up in Sanity, and therefore should be kept up to date when Categories change.

-When a Category is created, updated, or deleted, a purge should be executed using the `category` surrogate-key.

-### PDP page i.e. (`/products/croissant`)

-A PDP page lists metadata about a specific product.
-When a product is created, updated, or deleted, we should purge that specific page.

-Specific situation:

-In Sanity, the product with a slug of `croissant` had it's metadata modified (name, description, etc).

-When that payload is received, a purge request should be done for the following surrogate-key `croissant`

 ## Troubleshooting purging